iOSAS-CdM/policies/terms_of_service.md

 ## 4. Intellectual Property

-*   **Our Services:** We, the student developers, retain all rights, title, and interest in and to the Services, including all related software, code, and user interface elements.
-These Services were created for academic purposes as a capstone project.
+*   **Our Services:** We, the student developers, retain rights only to the original code and materials we created for this academic project.
+The Services are provided solely for research and educational use and should not be used to represent official Colegio de Montalban systems.
 *   **User Content:** You retain ownership of the content you post or submit through the Services ("User Content").
 By submitting User Content, you grant us a non-exclusive, royalty-free license to use, display, and distribute your User Content in connection with providing the Services.
+*   **Colegio de Montalban Property:** All Colegio de Montalban trademarks, logos, and official content remain the exclusive property of CdM.
+Nothing in these Terms grants you ownership or licensing rights to any CdM intellectual property, and you agree not to reproduce or distribute CdM materials without authorization.

 ## 5. Termination